SaravananKS23/quizworld/README.md

 Take a look at the live <a href="https://quizworld23.herokuapp.com/" target="_blank">Preview of the app</a>.

-## Supported Environments

-- Windows/ macOS/ Linux operating systems are supported for the development of the respective project.

 ## Blind Quiz Commands

 - The Blind Quiz Module works with the limited Speech Commands to interact with the App.